 98 Symptoms Coronavirus Patients Say They've Had

 Ever since COVID-19 reared its ugly head and upended our world, long-lasting symptoms of the virus have been varied and hard to pinpoint—until now.
 "A survey conducted by Dr. Natalie Lambert of Indiana University School of Medicine and Survivor Corps analyzed the long-term experiences COVID-19 survivors are having with the virus.
 The COVID-19 'Long Hauler' Symptoms Survey Report identified 98 long-lasting symptoms."
+And ever since the report came out last year, it's held up.
 Click through from least common to most common to see if you've experienced any.
-Read on, and to ensure your health and the health of others, don't miss these 37 Places You're Most Likely to Catch Coronavirus.
+Read on, and to ensure your health and the health of others, don't miss these 35 Places You're Most Likely to Catch COVID.

 31 People Surveyed Reported This Symptom